hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 All OCA data begins with the [Capture Base](https://oca.colossi.network/v1.1.0-rc.html#capture-base).
-For AnonCreds, the Capture Base is the list of attributes in the schema for the given credential type.
+For AnonCreds, the Capture Base attributes are the list of attributes in the schema for the given credential type.
 The Capture Base also contains:

-- the type of the attribute, based on an enumerated list of [types defined in the OCA specification](https://oca.colossi.network/v1.1.0-rc.html#attribute-type)
+- the type of each attribute, based on an enumerated list of [types defined in the OCA specification](https://oca.colossi.network/v1.1.0-rc.html#attribute-type)
+  - See the note below about the addition to the core OCA data types of the `dateint` data type for Aries use cases.
 - a list of the base attributes that will hold Personally Identifiable Information (PII).
 An issuer should use the [Kantara Initiative's Blinding Identity Taxonomy](https://docs.kantarainitiative.org/Blinding-Identity-Taxonomy-Report-Version-1.0.html) to identify the attributes to flag as being PII.

+##### The AnonCreds "dateint" Type

+A common data format used in Aries AnonCreds verifiable credentials is "`dateint`", as described in [RFC 0592](../0592-indy-attachments/README.md).
+A `dateint` is a date stored as an integer (for example `September 29, 2022` is the integer `20,220,929`).
+In the `attribute type` field of the Capture Base, `dateint` is a permitted value when used with Aries.
+A recipient of an OCA Bundle with a `dateint` SHOULD extract from the integer data value the year, month and day and display those elements in the style appropriate for the user.
+For example, a mobile app should display the data as a date based on the user's language/country setting.

+##### Other Overlays

 With the Capture Base defined, the following additional overlays MAY be declared by the Issuer and SHOULD be expected by the holder and verifier.
-The overlays flagged with "multilingual" can have multiple instances of the overlay, one for each issuer-supported language (English, French, Spanish, Braile, etc.).
+The overlays flagged with "multilingual" can have multiple instances of the overlay, one for each issuer-supported language (English, French, Spanish, etc.).

 - the [character_encoding
 overlay](https://oca.colossi.network/v1.1.0-rc.html#character-encoding-overlay)